Jim Hickey (American football): Education and career

 Hickey graduated from The College of William & Mary in 1942 and played wingback and tailback on the football team and guard on the basketball team.
 He was inducted into the William & Mary Athletics Hall of Fame in 1971.
 He served as a Lieutenant (junior grade) in the United States Navy during World War II.
 He coached football at Hampden–Sydney College for five years before joining the staff of Jim Tatum at the University of North Carolina in 1956 as an assistant.
 After Tatum's death in the summer of 1959, he accepted the position of head coach.
 Hickey was dismissed after the 1966 season and Bill Dooley succeeded him as North Carolina's head coach.

 Family

 Hickey was the son of William and Cora Hickey.
 He married Agnes Pauline Small Pardue on November 14, 1976, in Sanford, North Carolina.
-Hickey is buried in Buffalo Cemetery in Sanford.
+He died at the age of seventy-seven on December 27, 1997 and was buried at the Buffalo Cemetery in Sanford.